DeepModelingHackathon/Hackathon2021/README.md

 #### Goal:
 1.Developing a workflow to calculate **band gaps** of materials with ABACUS for **at least 100 structures** downloaded from the Materials Project. **(Compounds of III-V family elements and II-VI family elements are recommended.)**

+2.Make sure that the workflow code has good **universality** for other materials.

+#### Get started:
+You can see [here](https://github.com/deepmodeling/abacus-develop/tree/reconstruction) for coding instruction, and `reconstruction` branch is where you accomplish this project.
+Be aware of **online tutorial of ABACUS** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose ABACUS relevant projects.

-#### Possible solution：
+#### Dataset&Material:
-1.Examples including input files and explanations for key parameters **will be provided**.
+1.**An example** including input files and explanations for key parameters is provided: [example-Si-band.zip](S2/example-Si-band.zip) , which contains the first scf step and the second nscf step of Si-diamond band calculation.

-2.The atomic structures and related information can be downloaded from the Materials Project (https://www.materialsproject.org/), and there is an official API to get data from this database.
+2.The atomic structures and related information can be downloaded from the [Materials Project](https://www.materialsproject.org/), and there is an official API to get data from this database.

-3.You can find similar workflow examples on the website: https://gitee.com/ShenZhenXiong/AseAbacusInterface/blob/master/AseAbacusV20200227/example/highflux/ase_abacus_highflux.py
+3.You can find similar workflow examples on [this website](https://gitee.com/ShenZhenXiong/AseAbacusInterface/blob/master/AseAbacusV20200227/example/highflux/ase_abacus_highflux.py).

+4.You can download pseudopotential files [here](http://abacus.ustc.edu.cn/uploadfile/Libs/SG15_v1.0_Pseudopotential.zip).

+5.The goal 100 material examples are listed in [Material_IDs.txt](/S2/Material_IDs.txt), which you need to download from [Materials Project](https://www.materialsproject.org/) and compute with ABACUS.

+#### Scoring point:
+1.The correctness of the implementation;

+2.The universality and transferability of the designed workflow.

+#### Submit:
+A zip file which contains:

+1.a report detailing the process of the experiment;

+2.a copy of code that can run directly.
 <br>
 <br>
 ### S3.
 Finite element space based on the Bernstein polynomial
 #### 维度：科学计算+FEALPy+工程开发
 #### Background&Problem: